.NET Aspire manifest format for deployment tool builders

 In this article, you learn about the .NET Aspire manifest format.
 This article serves as a reference guide for deployment tool builders, aiding in the creation of tooling to deploy .NET Aspire projects on specific hosting platforms, whether on-premises or in the cloud.

-.NET Aspire simplifies the local development experience by helping to manage interdependencies between application components.
+.NET Aspire simplifies the local development experience by helping to manage interdependencies between application integrations.
 To help simplify the deployment of applications, .NET Aspire projects can generate a manifest of all the resources defined as a JSON formatted file.

 Generate a manifest